 The Halftime show lasts approximately half an hour, yet another ten minutes go towards the assembling and dissembling of the stage.
-Nevertheless, it included several songs, several dress changes, Katy Perry’s ride on a huge animatronic lion, her other ride, with a star far above spectators, arresting pyrotechnical effects, dozens of back-up performers, and so on and so forth.
+Nevertheless, it included several songs, several dress changes, Katy Perry’s ride on a huge animatronic lion, her flight on a star far above spectators, arresting pyrotechnical effects, dozens of back-up performers, and so on and so forth.
 And here it is – the awkward, baby-like Sharks’ moves occurred amid the perfectly managed mega-show.

 It seems to me that Left Shark’s blunder exposes an interesting trick that can and should be exploited on purpose in media, design, and performance arts.
 What would that show have been without the Left Shark moment?
 Just another elaborate Halftime Show.
 Left Shark’s awkward moves added some very humanly flawed ingredients into a highly automatized, almost machinated organism.
 And this incidental addition made the show special for the moment and for history.

 In the epoch of technologization, gadgetization, standardization, and automatization, everything that falls out of order can grab attention and, therefore, become attractive.
 Amid all the smooth, only the rough catches the eye.
 Perfection increases the visibility of imperfections – and, therefore, their value.